 Our measurement of the DCI P3 coverage is likely lower than other reviews due to how we measure it.
 We measure it by sending a Rec.
 2020 signal, but unlike most reviewers, we limit the colors to the DCI P3 primaries.
 This results in a lower but arguably more accurate measurement.

 The LG 32GN50T has mediocre text clarity.
-It's mainly due to its low pixel density, which is also the reason that the S is cut off in our photo, as we can't zoom in enough to show the pixels and fit in the S. Enabling Windows ClearType (top photo) makes diagonal lines look better, such as on the R and N.
+It's mainly due to its low pixel density, which is also the reason that the S is cut off in our photo, as we can't zoom in enough to show the pixels and fit in the S. Enabling Windows ClearType (top photo) makes diagonal lines look better, such as on the R and N. If you want something similar with a smaller screen for higher pixel density and better text clarity, then check out the MSI Optix G27C6.

 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|